IBM/optimize-procurement-and-inventory-with-ai/README.md

 the most direct route, so that inventory is filled quickly, in a cost-effective manner.

 Using this scenario as our case study, we will take the view of the procurement manager.
-The procurement manager is notified by Michelle, the retail store manager that inventory for certain cleaning supplies has been exhausted days ahead of schedule.
+The procurement manager is notified by Lauren, the retail store manager that inventory for certain cleaning supplies has been exhausted days ahead of schedule.
 Bob, the procurement manager, gives the task to the development team to take the last month of inventory data as a way to train a new machine learning model, which is able to predict demand in the future more accurately and find the optimal routes for the supply to reach